 Contact a Lawyer Today

-If you have been injured by a medication error, or believe you may have been, please seek appropriate medical treatment immediately.
+If you have been injured by a medication error, or Medical malpractice in Miami believe you may have been, please seek appropriate medical treatment immediately.
 Then please contact us for a free and confidential consultation about your case.
 You may contact us online or phone us at 305-372-0123 (local) or (866) 769-0123 (toll-free) to arrange your consultation.
 For no charge, you can tell us about your experience and learn how the legal system may handle your case.
 We look forward to hearing from you and to working with you on your case.